Skip to main content

 Nakisha SkinnerMassachusetts Gaming Commissioner

-Nakisha Skinner was appointed as a Commissioner to the Massachusetts Gaming Commission in March 2022 for a five-year term by State Treasurer Deborah Goldberg.
+Nakisha Skinner was appointed Commissioner of the Massachusetts Gaming Commission in March 2022 by Treasurer and Receiver General Deborah Goldberg after previously serving as the Commission’s Licensing Division Chief.

 Stay Updated